paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-162-energy-infrastructure.md

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsec. (a), was in the original “this division”, meaning div.
+This division, referred to in subsec. (a), is div.
 D of Pub.
-L. 117–58, which enacted this chapter and enacted and amended numerous other sections and notes in the Code.
+L. 117–58, Nov.
+15, 2021, 135 Stat.
+923, which enacted this chapter and enacted and amended numerous other sections and notes in the Code.
 For complete classification of div.
+D to the Code, see Tables.

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
 D of Pub.
-L. 117–58 to the Code, see Tables.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of this title](./chapter-162-energy-infrastructure.md#section-18851).

 <a id="section-18741"></a>